microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure (Rate My Professor)/Blockchain on Azure.md

 	npm install -g truffle
 	```

-1. Now use the following command to initialize a Truffle project in the current directory.
+1. Use the following command to initialize a Truffle project in the current directory.
 This will download a few Solidity scripts and install them, and create a scaffolding in the "truffle" folder.

 	```
 	truffle init